An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Introduction

-This project has been funded by the European Union under the Grant Agreement number 101044561, POSALG.
-Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Research Council (ERC).
-We thank Joan Ferrer, Oskar Henriksson and Nidhi Kaihnsa for useful discussions.
+\subsection *{Acknowledgments} We thank Joan Ferrer, Oskar Henriksson and Nidhi Kaihnsa for useful discussions.
+This project has been funded by the European Union under the Grant Agreement number 101044561, POSALG.\footnote{Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Research Council (ERC)}

-\textbf{Notation. } For two vectors $\alpha,\beta \in \mathbb{R}^{m}$, $\alpha \circ \beta$ denotes its component-wise multiplication, i.e. $(\alpha \circ \beta)_{i} = \alpha_i\beta_i$ for $i = 1,\dots,m.$ Similarly, the operations $\frac{\alpha}{\beta}, e^{\alpha}, \ln{\alpha}$ are taken component-wise.
+\textbf{Notation. } For two vectors $\alpha,\beta \in \mathbb{R}^{m}$, $\alpha \star \beta$ denotes its component-wise multiplication, i.e. $(\alpha \star \beta)_{i} = \alpha_i\beta_i$ for $i = 1,\dots,m.$ Similarly, the operations $\frac{\alpha}{\beta}, e^{\alpha}, \ln{\alpha}$ are taken component-wise.